 Media Fact Sheet

-The Evergreen State College is a public liberal arts and sciences college, created by the Washington legislature in 1967 to offer integrated, flexible and reasonably priced education that equips graduates for careers in public service, science, entrepreneurship, education and the arts.
+Evergreen was created by the Washington state legislature in 1967 to offer integrated, flexible, and reasonably priced education that equips graduates for careers in public service, science, entrepreneurship, education, and the arts.

 National reputation: Evergreen’s strong academics and moderate cost have earned the college top ranking in the most influential college guides.
 U.S. News and World Report’s 2014 listing of top public regional universities ranks Evergreen at #4 in the West.
 The 2014 Princeton Review calls Evergreen one of the country’s best institutions for undergraduate education, based on outstanding academics.
 Fiske Guide has repeatedly cited Evergreen as a “Best Buy” in higher education.
 In 2013, Sierra magazine named Evergreen one of the nation’s greenest colleges, based on sustainable practices on campus and a strong commitment to environmental education.

 Notable alumni: Singer/performer Macklemore, “The Simpsons” creator Matt Groening, online education entrepreneur Lynda Weinman, “MakerBot” CEO Bre Pettis, “Portlandia” and “Sleater-Kinney” performer Carrie Brownstein, U.S. Congressman Denny Heck, Washington Department of Ecology Director Maia Bellon.

 Tuition (estimated 2016 – 2017): Resident $6,500 Non-Resident $23,000

 Name: The official name of the college is The Evergreen State College.
 Evergreen is acceptable on second reference.
 Evergreen College, Evergreen State and TESC are incorrect.